Two Kooks » ALL RECIPES » Beef, Veal & Lamb » Easy Mongolian Beef (sous vide or grill)

 Instructions

 • SEASON STEAK AND PLACE IN BAG FOR SOUS VIDE: Brush steak with olive oil and sprinkle steak generously with salt and pepper (and lightly with garlic powder if desired) on both sides.
-Place steak in ziploc bag.
+Place steak in large ziploc bag.
 Note 3 (to vacuum seal).
 See Note 4 to grill steak instead.

 • SOUS VIDE STEAK: Lower bag, unsealed, into water so that zip seal is just above the water line (air will be pushed out from water pressure).
 Seal bag.
 It will sink to the bottom.
 Cover pot/machine as per manufacturer instructions.
 Cook times: If steak is 1 inch thick, cook for 1-3 hours.
 If 1.5 inches thick, cook for 2-3 hours.
 If 2 inches thick, cook for 3-5 hours.
+If using sirloin or flank steak, cook for 3 hours.

 • MAKE MONGOLIAN SAUCE: While steak is cooking sous vide, add all sauce ingredients to a skillet and heat on medium high, stirring occasionally, for about 5 minutes until thickened.
 Sauce should coat back of spoon.
 Taste and adjust seasonings.
 Add sliced green onions.
 Set aside.